 The retention holster that Canik includes in the box is also a cost-saving feature allowing you to try it at a competition before investing in a (more more expensive) custom holster.

-The Canik TP9SFX is an easy choice for the ultimate competition-ready pistol.
+Canik designed the TP9SFX as an easy choice for the ultimate competition-ready pistol.
 Without making any changes or upgrades, you’ll have a customizable pistol that you can be sure won’t hold you back.

 - Canik USA, About Canik